 But was this just a freak result that may have had something to do with the particular sample they used?
 It turns out this was not the case.
 The researchers found support for the benefits of a little adversity in a sample of chronic low back pain patients as well.
 In a study of over 400 such patients (Seery, Leo, Holman & Silver, 2010), participants with the highest levels of adverse life events were the most sick and disabled overall.
 But, there was also a similar pattern to the previous study.
 In other words, those with some (greater than 0) lifetime experience of adverse life events reported less disability and used the healthcare system less often than those with no adversity.

 Results of these studies suggest that some history of experiencing stressors might be good for us, perhaps because this makes us less reactive to our current life events.

 Here are some possibie reasons why:

 Melanie Greenberg, Ph.D., is a practicing psychologist in Mill Valley, California, and former Professor of Psychology at the California School of Professional Psychology.
 She is an expert on stress, the brain, and mindfulness.
 She provides workshops, speaking engagements, and psychotherapy for individuals and couples.
 She regularly appears on radio shows and as an expert in national media.
 She also does long-distance coaching via the internet.
-Her new book, The Stress-Proof Brain is now available for presale (due out February 1).
+Her new book, The Stress-Proof Brain is now available.